nathaliabj/traveller/README.md

 http://localhost:3000/
 ```

-*Note:* _I have added a `ThoughtProcess.md` file to the root of this project where i explained how i approched the test_
+*Note:* _I have added a `ThoughtProcess.md` file to the root of this project where I explain a little how I approached the test_